Wayne Carey

 A dual-premiership captain at North Melbourne (1996 and 1999), four-time North Melbourne best-and-fairest (Syd Barker Medallist) and seven-time All-Australian, Carey is nicknamed "The King", or "Duck".
-In 2001, he was named as centre half-forward and captain of North Melbourne's Team of the Century, and in 2008 was named as Australian football's greatest ever player, as part of a list of the top 50 players of all time, published in the book The Australian Game of Football, which was released by the League to celebrate 150 years of Australian rules football.
+In 2001, he was named as centre half-forward and captain of North Melbourne's Team of the Century, and in 2008 was named as Australian football's greatest-ever player, as part of a list of the top 50 players of all time, published in the book The Australian Game of Football, which was released by the League to celebrate 150 years of Australian rules football.

-In 2002, he left North Melbourne in disgrace after it was revealed he'd been having an extramarital affair with the wife of his then-teammate Anthony Stevens.
+In 2002, he left North Melbourne in disgrace after it was revealed he had been having an extramarital affair with the wife of his then-teammate Anthony Stevens.
 He is also known for a string of legal problems, which include domestic violence charges and assault convictions.

 From 2014, Carey has worked as a Friday night football commentator and Talking Footy panelist with Channel Seven.
 He has also written as a columnist for The Age and is a regular fixture on Triple M's The Rush Hour segment called "The Midweek Rub", which has since been spun off as its own podcast.
 He had previously worked for 3AW and Channel 9 before being fired for a glassing incident in Miami.

+Carey worked at Channel 7, Triple M and The Age until 2022 when he was sacked from all three roles due to an alleged incident at the Perth Casino.

+Carey then started his own podcast in 2023 called The Truth Hurts; the original co-host was Ayrton Woolley in 2023 and then Tony Sheahan from 2024.

+In late 2024, Carey joined the ‘You Cannot Be Serious’ podcast with Sam Newman.

-Early life
+Early life and education

-The son of Kevin and Lynne, Carey was one of five children who grew up in Wagga Wagga, New South Wales.
+Wayne Francis Carey was born on born 27 May 1971, the son of Kevin and Lynne Carey.
+Carey was one of five children, and he spent his early years in Wagga Wagga, New South Wales.
 His mother and father separated when Carey was aged six, with his mother taking four of the children to Adelaide, living in a homeless shelter.
 According to Carey's autobiography, his father was a violent man who had spent time at Mannus Correctional Centre and was troubled by alcoholism.
 A few months later, Kevin Carey retrieved the children from his estranged wife, and they returned to Wagga Wagga.

-Carey played rugby league as a junior, and began playing Australian rules football at the age of eight.
+Carey played rugby league as a junior, and he began playing Australian rules football at the age of eight.
 At the age of thirteen, Carey returned to Adelaide, where he attended The Heights School and played junior football for North Adelaide.